arangodb/arangodb/README.md

 to get started and see the full [documentation](https://www.arangodb.com/docs/stable/) to dive deeper.

+For the impatient:

+- Start the ArangoDB Docker container

+      docker run -e ARANGO_ROOT_PASSWORD=test123 -p 8529:8529 -d arangodb/arangodb

-For the impatient: [download](https://www.arangodb.com/download) and install ArangoDB.
-Start the server `arangod` and point your browser to `http://127.0.0.1:8529/`.
+- Alternatively, [download](https://www.arangodb.com/download) and install ArangoDB.
+  Start the server `arangod` if the installer did not do it for you.

+- Point your browser to `http://127.0.0.1:8529/`

 Key Features in ArangoDB
 ------------------------